MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 #### RemotePackage

 Contains details about an update that's available for download from the CodePush server.
 You get a reference to an instance of this object by calling the `checkForUpdate` method when an update is available.
-If you are using the `sync` API, you don't need to worry about the `RemotePackage`, since it will handle the download and installation process automatically for you.
+If you're using the `sync` API, you don't need to worry about the `RemotePackage`, since it will handle the download and installation process automatically for you.

 ##### Properties